ibm-cloud-docs/cloud-databases/learn-size-guidance.md

         RAM: 15360 MB, CPUs: 9, disk: 393216 MB
     ```

-## Provisioning the IBM Cloud Databases Deployment
+## Provisioning the {{site.data.keyword.cloud}} Databases Deployment
 {: #provision}

-You can provision an IBM Cloud Databases deployment by using the [IBM Cloud catalog](https://cloud.ibm.com/catalog?category=databases) or the [IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli).
-The catalog does not provide as much granularity when selecting the resources for your deployment, so this example uses the Python script from step 3 and use the IBM Cloud CLI to provision the deployment.
+You can provision an {{site.data.keyword.cloud}} Databases deployment by using the [IBM Cloud catalog](https://cloud.ibm.com/catalog?category=databases) or the [IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli).
+The catalog does not provide as much granularity when selecting the resources for your deployment, so this example uses the Python script from step 3 and use the {{site.data.keyword.cloud}} CLI to provision the deployment.

-The syntax for provisioning a deployment by using the IBM Cloud CLI looks like
+The syntax for provisioning a deployment by using the {{site.data.keyword.cloud}} CLI looks like
 ```bash
 ibmcloud resource service-instance-create <name> databases-for-postgresql standard <region> -p '{"members_memory_allocation_mb": "<total_memory>", "members_disk_allocation_mb": "<total_disk>", "members_cpu_allocation_count": "<total_cpu>" }'
 ```